For a day in your courts is better than a thousand elsewhere. -Psalm 84:10

 St. Dominic Church is blessed to have three shrines: Our Lady of the Rosary, St. Jude, and St. Martin de Porres.
 Together, Our Lady of the Rosary Shrine and the St. Jude Shrine we call "The Rosary Shrine of St. Jude."
 The Order of Preachers, popularly known as the "Dominicans," is the official order and promoter of the Rosary.
 St. Jude was one of the twelve apostles of Jesus and is known as the patron saint of "lost causes," "hopeless cases," and "the impossible."
 The Our Lady of the Rosary shrine is located at our Marian altar on the right side of the sanctuary.
 The St. Jude Shrine is located in a side chapel on the left side of the Church.
 You are encouraged to visit, to light a candle, and to ask that Our Lady of the Rosary and St. Jude might pray for your intentions.
-You are also encouraged to visit our province's website of the Rosary Shrine of St. Jude:
+You are also encouraged to visit our province's website of the Rosary Shrine of St. Jude.

 Shrine of Our Lady of the Rosary

-Blessed are you among women! —Lk 1:28 All generations will call me blessed; for He Who is mighty has done great things for me, and holy is His name. —Lk 1:48 Our devotion to Mary, Our Lady of the Rosary, include a public rosary in the church M–F at 11:45am, a special Dominican prayer to Our Lady of the Rosary at the end of the Rosary, Rosary Stations (an evening rosary service on the Feast of Our Lady of the Most Holy Rosary on October 7), and regular enrollments in the Confraternity of the Most Holy Rosary.
-Our province's website for the Confraternity of the Most Holy Rosary can be found by clicking the link below:
+Our devotion to Mary, Our Lady of the Rosary, include a public rosary in the church M–F at 11:45am, a special Dominican prayer to Our Lady of the Rosary at the end of the Rosary, Rosary Stations (an evening rosary service on the Feast of Our Lady of the Most Holy Rosary on October 7), and regular enrollments in the Confraternity of the Most Holy Rosary.
+Our province's website for the Confraternity of the Most Holy Rosary is: rosaryconfraternity.org |

 Shrine of St. Jude

-I found it necessary to write appealing to you to contend for the faith once for all delivered to the saints. —Jude 1:3 Our devotions to St. Jude include a special Mass every year on his feast day, October 28th, veneration of his relics every Friday after the 12:10pm Mass, and a prayer to St. Jude at the end of the Rosary Monday through Friday at the end of the daily rosary in the Church.
+year on his feast day, October 28th; veneration of his relics every Friday after the 12:10pm Mass; and a prayer to St. Jude at the end of the daily Rosary, Monday through Friday, in the church.

 Shrine of St. Martin de Porres